FrontEndDev-James/Strive-Fitness-App-iOS/README.md

   - Added the specific day marker to the calendar
   - Added a profile picture to frames where the user has already created an account
   - Profile page
-      - Added a average score graph
+      - Added an average score graph (i.e. weekly, monthly, annually) that tracks exercise progress
       -
   -